pivotal/docs-tap/api-auto-registration/usage.hbs.md

 ### <a id='using-gitops-manually'></a>Using other GitOps processes or Manually

 Using your GitOps process, or manually, you must stamp out an APIDescriptor CR and apply it in the cluster you choose.
-Ensure to specify all the required fields for an APIDescriptor CR to reconcile successfully.
+Be sure specify all the required fields for an APIDescriptor CR to reconcile.

 For information about APIDescriptors, see [Key Concepts](key-concepts.hbs.md).